Microsoft TechNet

 Integration port

-The concept of integration port subsumes AIF endpoints and AIF configuration forms.
+The concept of integration ports replaces AIF endpoints and AIF configuration forms.

 In previous releases of Microsoft Dynamics AX, you had to manually assign data policies for each endpoint action policy.
 In Microsoft Dynamics AX 2012, configuration of data policies is optional.
 The default data policy is defined by the service schema that is defined by the service developer.
 You can use integration ports to enforce data policies.

-In Microsoft Dynamics AX 2009, the troubleshooting and logging of AIF was performed at the service operation level.
-In Microsoft Dynamics AX 2012, services and AIF troubleshooting and logging is performed at the integration port level.
+In Microsoft Dynamics AX 2009, the troubleshooting and logging of AIF were performed at the service operation level.
+In Microsoft Dynamics AX 2012, troubleshooting and logging are performed at the integration port level.